-(a) Valuation of biological assets
+Valuation of biological assets

-Biological assets of the Group are reported at fair value which is based on valuations performed by independent professional valuers.
-The independent professional valuers have exercised judgement in determining the discount rate and estimated yield used in the valuation process.
+Biological assets of the Group are reported at fair value.
+The Group estimated the fair value of the biological assets based on information provided and the market valuation performed by an external independent valuer.
+Judgement is exercised by the directors in determining the appropriate valuation methods and the key assumptions used in the valuation.
 The carrying amount of biological assets as at the reporting date is disclosed in Note 7 to the financial statements.